Zugzwang

 The term zugzwang was used in German chess literature in 1858 or earlier, and the first known use of the term in English was by World Champion Emanuel Lasker in 1905.
 The concept of zugzwang was known to chess players many centuries before the term was coined, appearing in an endgame study published in 1604 by Alessandro Salvio, one of the first writers on the game, and in shatranj studies dating back to the early 9th century, over 1000 years before the first known use of the term.
 International chess notation uses the symbol "⊙" to indicate a zugzwang position.

-Positions with zugzwang occur fairly often in chess endgames, especially in king and pawn endgames.
+Positions with zugzwang occur fairly often in chess endgames, especially in king and pawn endgames and elementary checkmates (such as a rook and king against a lone king).
 According to John Nunn, positions of reciprocal zugzwang are surprisingly important in the analysis of endgames.